Mark Cuban’s Solutions to Fix the Stock Market

 “Traders the Equivalent of Hackers”

-It’s titled, “What Business is Wall Street in?“, and I’d recommend giving it a read.
+Mark Cuban recently posted an interesting blog post titled “What Business is Wall Street in?“, and I’d recommend giving it a read.
 It’s a bit of a longer post, so I’ll highlight some of Mr. Cuban’s finer points.
 First, Cuban likens Wall Street traders to hackers – justifying their existence through questionable benefits to their industry.
 He then questions the present state of investing versus it’s original purpose:

 “Wall Street is no longer what it was designed to be.
 Wall Street was designed to be a market to which companies provide securities (stocks/bonds), from which they received capital that would help them start/grow/sell businesses.
 Investors made their money by recognizing value where others did not, or by simply committing to a company and growing with it as a shareholder, receiving dividends or appreciation in their holdings.
 What percentage of the market is driven by investors these days?“

 What’s somewhat rewarding, as an amateur investor – and horrifying at the same time, is Cuban’s admittance that he feels like there is too much stacked against him as an investor these days:

 Over just the past 3 years, the market has changed.
 It is getting increasingly difficult to just invest in companies you believe in.
 Discussion in the market place is not about the performance of specific companies and their returns.
 Discussion is about macro issues that impact all stocks.
 And those macro issues impact automated trading decisions, which impact any and every stock that is part of any and every index or ETF.
 Combine that with the leverage of derivatives tracking companies, indexes and other packages or the leveraged ETFs, and individual stocks become pawns in a much bigger game than I feel increasingly less comfortable playing.
 It is a game fraught with ever increasing risk.